sergueik/springboot_study/basic-docker-toolbox/README.md

 ```cmd
 "C:\Program Files\Git\bin\bash.exe" --login -i "C:\Program Files\Docker Toolbox\start.sh"
 ```
-Alternatively make these system environment settings permanently via __Control Panel__.
+Alternatively make these system environment settings permanent via Windows __Control Panel__.
 The __Docker Toolbox__ installer apparently does not manage to do that on some machines.

 ### Challenge with Upgrade Docker compose to Certain 2.x Versions